QUAST 5.3.0 manual

 1.1 Prerequisites

 QUAST can be run on 64-bit Linux or macOS (slightly limited functionality: BUSCO is not working there).
-It might work on 32-bit Linux with slightly limited functionality (it worked in the past, but the current release was not tested on such platforms!)

 Its default pipeline requires: